The Afterburners: Jets Punched Out In Boston

 The Winnipeg Jets had a 3-2 lead heading into tonight's third period on the back of goals by Andrew Ladd, Blake Wheeler and Eric Fehr, who each took their turn in registering a one goal lead for the challenger.

-It was Nathan Horton and the unlikely offensive output from pugilist Shawn Thornton (who scored on a short-handed penalty shot) that managed to keep the Bruins within striking distance heading into the last rounds.
+It was Nathan Horton and the unlikely offensive output from pugilist Shawn Thornton (who scored on a short-handed penalty shot) that managed to keep the Bruins within striking distance heading into the last round.

 Nathan Horton was left uncovered in the slot where he would tap his second goal of the game past a helpless Ondrej Pavelec, tying things at three.